Canadian-Seagull-Studios/IFCockpit-DevToolKit/README.md

 Copyright 2024, Canadian Seagull Studios Ltd. All rights reserved.

-## Requirements
+## Requirements and Background Knowledge

 IFCockpit is a macOS desktop application built with the cross-platform [Wails](https://wails.io/) framework for building desktop apps using Web technology.
 IFCockpit uses [Svelte](https://svelte.dev/) as as its Web framework within Wails.

 To use this toolkit to build a cockpit panel requires:

 1. A Mac computer running macOS Sonoma or Sequoia
-2. Familiarity build Web applications using Svelte along with HTML, CSS and Javascript
+2. Familiarity build Web applications using Svelte and creating Svelte components
 3. XCode command intalled along with its command line tools
 4. [Go](https://go.dev/), [Wails](https://wails.io/) and NPM installed